adenger/subpred4/reports/03_matrices/03_matrices.md

 ## Next steps/TODOs

+- Try lower overlap threshold
   - graph with sample count depending on min sample count and max overlap count
 - ML models with feature selection and/or PCA
 - is_a is not working, since no two go terms in the ML dataset are direct descendants.
   - Other graph similarity score, like distance of common ancestor, or whether they have the same parent
 - Find way to implement other semantic similarity algorithms more efficiently (parallel)
+- Filter for multi-substrate proteins